keithalewis/papers/um_slides.md

 * Valuing is only the first step.

-* Continuous hedging is impossible.
+* Since continuous hedging is impossible...

-* How and when do you hedge?
+* ...how and when do you hedge?

-* How good is the hedge?

-* Current theory gives the wrong answers.
+* Current theory gives wrong answers.

 ---